Raunak-Sarmacharya/kcn-seniors-docs/docs/blog-management/blog-system-overview.md

 ### WordPress Block Editor (Gutenberg)

-The KCN Seniors blog uses the modern **WordPress Block Editor** introduced in WordPress 5.0.
+The blog uses the modern **WordPress Block Editor** introduced in WordPress 5.0.
 This replaces the old Classic Editor with a block-based approach.

 #### What Are Blocks?
 **Blocks** are individual content elements that combine to create rich, engaging posts.
 Each paragraph, image, heading, or multimedia element is a separate block.